aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### IBM Spectrum LSF on AWS

-The Resource Connector feature for IBM Spectrum LSF enables LSF clusters to dynamically provision and deprovision right-sized AWS compute resources to satisfy pending demand in the queues.
+The Resource Connector feature in IBM Spectrum LSF 10.1 Standard and Advanced Editions enables LSF clusters to dynamically provision and deprovision right-sized AWS compute resources to satisfy pending demand in the queues.
 These dynamic hosts join the cluster, accept jobs, and are terminated when all demand has been satisfied.
 This process happens automatically based on the Resource Connector configuration.

 For more information about IBM Spectrum LSF Resource Connector, please see the [official documentation](https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_welcome/lsf_kc_resource_connector.html) on the IBM website.